Easel Activities are a valuable easy-to-use tool to provide interactive elementary music activities and increase student engagement.

 *Don’t have PowerPoint on your computer?
 No problem.
 Open the file with Google Slides.
 (Remember to “Save As Google Slides”.)

 How to Open Easel Activities

-After you have downloaded this FREE Snail Song and previewed the lesson presentation, it is time to practice using the simple Easel Activity.
+After you have downloaded this FREE Snail Song and previewed the lesson presentation, it’s time to take a peek at the simple Easel Activity.

 Directions are below.

 - Click this link to see the resource listing on TpT.

 - Click “Preview & Assign” (the bottom green bar) to open the Easel Activity.
 The activity will open in your TpT account.

 Look around a little and become familiar with the platform.
 You will see the following three tabs on the top left-hand side.

 - View as Student